INRIA/scikit-learn-mooc/slides/linear_model.md

 .small[]

+**Regularization** is needed to control model complexity.
-The most comon way to limit its complexity is to push coefficients toward small values.
+The most comon way is to push coefficients toward small values.
 Such model is called *Ridge*.

+.pull-left[
  ```python
  From sklearn.linear_model import Ridge
  ridge = Ridge(alpha=1)
  ```
+]

 ???